joaopedro150308/Megasena_results_finder_GUI/README.md

 - Automatcally sending the report to the given whatsapp number

-- Automatcally re-runing the report making and sending process every draw day

-- A GUI to make the things better
+- Has a GUI to make the things better

 # Technical information
 The program use this technologies in his code: